plkujaw/bigcity/README.md

 # Big City

-HTML/CSS excercise - to create a website based only on a Photoshop layout.
+HTML/CSS exercise - to create a website based only on a Photoshop layout.

 Used 'mobile-first' approach - styled everything for small screens first and then for a bigger screens.